 Synthesis by plants

-Dumas, a colleague of Boussingault’s concluded in the early 1800’s that the plant kingdom alone was capable of synthesizing the kinds of nitrogenous compounds abundant in animal tissues.
-Then, from the observation that the overall reactions of animals were characterized by oxidation, he made the further generalization that the animal kingdom was only capable of oxidizing the materials that it obtained from its plant food.
+Dumas, a colleague of Boussingault’s concluded in the early 1800s that the plant kingdom alone was capable of synthesizing the kinds of nitrogenous compounds abundant in animal tissues.
+Then, from the observation that the overall reactions of animals were characterized by oxidation, he made the further generalization that the animal kingdom was only capable of oxidizing the materials that are obtained from its plant food.
 (Carpenter, 2003)

 It is to the work of François Magendie in his 1816 publications that we credit the concept of nitrogen as the basis for nutrition.
 Its presence in all animal matter was at this time firmly established and sets animals apart from plants.
 This is the cornerstone of the practice in recent years to link the determination of total meat content to nitrogen.

 Of course, it is not the full story yet.
 Not by a mile!
 Next, we will pick up the development thread by starting to look at the work of Justus von Liebig and look at the emergence of the concept of the protein.

 (c) eben van tonder